markt-de/puppet-artifactory/README.md

 Please use the GitHub issues functionality to report any bugs or requests for new features.
 Feel free to fork and submit pull requests for potential contributions.

 All contributions must pass all existing tests, new features should provide additional unit/acceptance tests.

+## License

+This module is a fork of fervidus/artifactory.

+Copyright 2024 markt.de
+Copyright 2016-2021 Bryan Belanger